samyakpadwekar/Java_backend/Spring Core/Readme.md

 **Container 2: AnnotationConfigWebApplicationContext**

-AnnotationConfigWebApplicationContext class was introduced in Spring 3.0.
-It is similar to AnnotationConfigApplicationContext for a web environment.
-It accepts classes annotated with @Configuration, @Component, and JSR-330 compliant classes.
-These classes can be registered via register() method or passing base packages to scan() method.
-This class may be used when we configure ContextLoaderListener servlet listener or a DispatcherServlet in a web.xml.
-From Spring 3.1, this class can be instantiated and injected to DispatcherServlet using java code by implementing WebApplicationInitializer, an alternative to web.xml.
+*Use*: Similar to AnnotationConfigApplicationContext, this class is designed for web applications and is often used in a Spring MVC environment.
+It can be configured using Java-based configuration for the web layer.
+*Typical Scenario*: When you're building a web application and want to use Java-based configuration for your Spring MVC components.
  ```
 // Class
 // Implementing WebApplicationInitializer